HughP/dnj-corpus/README.md

 * A list of _phonemes_ is a list of unique and distinctive sound units in a language.
 Many times an alphabet is based on a list of phonemes.
 But to the extent that two characters are used together in a pattern to indicate that together they represent a phoneme then an alphabet might have fewer *letters*/components than a list of phonemes in the same language.
 * A _writing system description_ includes things like casing correspondences, usage rules for casing, punctuation characters, usage rules for punctuation marks, letters, numbers, and characters used in Internet use, with their Unicode code points used in technical encodings.
 *  The following characters are used to provide special meaning to text outside of tables:
- * Content within square brackets denotes either Phonetic representations or ISO639-3 codes  `[]`.
+ * Content within square brackets denotes either phonetic representations or ISO639-3 codes  `[]`.
-  *  Content within forward slashes denotes either Phonological representations `//`.
+  *  Content within forward slashes denotes phonemic representations `//`.
   * Content within angle brackets orthographic representations `〈〉`.
+  * Content within double-slashes or pipes morphophonemic representations `// //` or `| |`.

 ##### Casing rules
 Based on data within the corpus, casing rules appear to follow general French casing norms, with two noted exceptions.